Eugene vacation rentals

 The best time to stay in a Eugene vacation rental is from August to October.
 The temperature begins to cool to a pleasant fall crispness and there’s a lower chance of precipitation.
 Winter weather in the region can be changeable, with snow likely at higher elevations and sunny days still a possibility along the coast.
 Whether you’re planning a hilly hike or some cold weather surfing, you’ll need warm clothing to combat the chilly temperatures at this time of year.

 Although temperatures start to rise from around April, spring can be wet, so pack a waterproof jacket.
 Summer brings balmy temperatures and perfect beach weather.
 You can join the locals at Baker Beach around 1.5 hours away to soak up the sun or head up into the mountains for a hike in cooler conditions.
 The Scandinavian Festival in August celebrates the heritage of nearby Junction City offering music, traditional dancing, and a smorgasbord of food offerings.

-What are the top things to do in Eugene?
+Top things to do in Eugene